REM Sleep Guide

 ★★

-Caffeine’s 5-7 hour half-life means a 3pm coffee still has significant adenosine-blocking activity at 10pm.
-This delays sleep onset, which compresses the total sleep window and reduces the number of late REM-rich cycles that can be completed before a fixed wake time.
+Caffeine’s 5–7 hour half-life means a 3 PM coffee still has significant adenosine-blocking activity at 10 PM.
+This delays sleep onset, compressing the total sleep window and reducing the number of late REM-rich cycles that can be completed before a fixed wake time.
 Caffeine does not suppress REM directly, but it reduces the sleep window opportunity for REM to accumulate.
-Individual caffeine metabolism varies significantly – fast metabolisers may tolerate later caffeine without sleep disruption.
+Individual caffeine metabolism varies significantly — fast metabolisers may tolerate later caffeine without sleep disruption.

 Test Whether Sleep Duration Is Your Problem